 Tuition and Fee Payment Information

-Students can view their accounts and make payment online using e-checks, MasterCard, American Express, or Discover.
+Students can view their accounts and make payment online using e-checks, MasterCard, Visa, American Express, or Discover.
 To make payment online students must have their 7-digit myUHV ID and password to access their account.

 Cash, personal check, cashier’s check and money order payments can be made in the Finance Office, University West Building, room 115.
 No payments are accepted at the Sugar Land or Cinco Ranch locations.